Terms and conditions of the veterinary services

 The emergency veterinary services to you are provided by local associated veterinary practice with whom we have an appropriate arrangement.

 The veterinary service out of usual business hours are provided by out of hours service named on the website.
-We may change our normal business hours from time to time - please see our website for our current opening hours.
+We may change our normal business hours from time to time - please see our website, automated office closure email response or facebook page for our current opening hours and planned future closed dates.

 You are responsible for making appointments to receive veterinary services.
 You can do so in person, or by contacting us at the email address, phone number or (where available) by using the online booking system on our website set out above.
 We do not guarantee that appointments will be available at your preferred time.